-Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 ("Section 404"), beginning with the Annual Report on Form 10-K for the fiscal year ended January 31, 2005, we are required to furnish a report by our management on our internal control over financial reporting.
-Such report contains, among other matters, an assessment of the effectiveness of our internal control over financial reporting as of the end of our fiscal year, including a statement as to whether or not our internal control over financial reporting is effective.
+Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 ("Section 404"), we are required to furnish a report by our management on our internal control over financial reporting.
+The report contains, among other matters, an assessment of the effectiveness of our internal control over financial reporting as of the end of our fiscal year, including a statement as to whether or not our internal control over financial reporting is effective.
 This assessment must include disclosure of any material weaknesses in our internal control over financial reporting identified by management.
 Such report must also contain a statement that our auditors have issued an attestation report on management's assessment of such internal controls.